 “White man!
 White man!”
 I could hear everywhere I arrived and a whole village was coming to see me.

 “After death people live underground and they are white skin.”
 “They have cities underground.”
 “Someone told us, the missionaries go many times there (underground) and they make a lot of money.”

 It happened in a village that someone came to me crying.
 I was a dead relative.
 If I was meeting someone, outside the village, they would literary run scared.

-The people still live there on sago and fish, in houses made of wood and leafs.
+The people still live there on sago and fish, in houses made of wood and leaves.
 The community is defined by the relations between clans and controlled by ancestors’ spirits, taboos and sorcery.
 But they are Protestants.
 Missionaries arrived there in the seventies and convinced the people to leave the pagan traditions, haus tambaran (spirits’ house) and artefacts connecting them with the past.

 After one week in Baio, I hopped on a boat to Stone Pass and then in a car to Vanimo.
 On the way I saw palm-oil plantations, logging camps and machines – operated by Asians, working to extend the road.
 Three years after, on the same road, the plantations spread almost everywhere.
 Down on Sepik, in Baio, life hadn’t changed much, except for the school, which was getting crowdie.